 Work is underway on a new land at Chessington World of Adventures encompassing a rollercoaster and two children’s rides.
 Originally outlined in the Resort’s last long term development plan, a full planning application was submitted in August 2021.
 Following approval in January 2022, it was confirmed that the area would open in 2023.
-The shape from above created by the plaza’s planned landscaping has fuelled speculation that the area could be themed to Jumanji.
+In August 2022, the Resort confirmed the speculation by announcing the new land as being the World of Jumanji.

 The construction site is a hive of activity with work focused on creating the coaster’s many foundations and footers.
 The staging area opposite the site contains less components than during our previous visit, with many of the rebar forms being moved across the road to their final locations.
 On the east of the site adjacent to Vampire, the station area has been flattened in preparation for pouring the concrete pad following piles being driven into the ground.
 Heading north, the layout of the coaster is now starting to become visible as the footers are poured for the track which follows the path along the top of the site.
 Over by the Explorer Entrance, a large round footer has been installed that could potentially be for the central foundation of ‘Children’s Ride A’, seen in the area plans.
 On the south of the site, a large cluster of foundations are being constructed for the many supports which will make up the spiral spike which the coaster train will ascend, before rolling backwards at the top once it runs out of speed.
 Situated close by are the first set of footers to receive their bolts, which will eventually screw the support columns to the ground.